 Airport managers generally work with city, state, and federal officials to make their airports safe and efficient while following rules and regulations.
 They sometimes lobby to make important changes and work with legislative officials to promote aviation.

 Airport Manager Salary

-The U.S. Bureau of Labor Statistics does not track salaries specifically for airport managers, but the median annual salary for administrative service managers was $96,180, as of 2018.
+The U.S. Bureau of Labor Statistics does not track salaries specifically for airport managers, but the median annual salary for administrative service managers was $96,180, as reported in 2018.
 Avjobs.com tracks salaries for aviation-related jobs posted on its site, including management jobs.
 Positions at the nation's largest or smallest airports potentially could pay more or less than the highest and lowest figures on this list: